Inputs which carry authentication data wrap another input can be marked as such by declaring them using members of the

 Multiple authentication inputs indicate that all of the given authentication values should be provided.
 Specifying alternative authentication methods (where only one value out of many needs to be provided) is currently not supported.

 When interpreting a route as a server, it is useful to define the authentication input first, to be able to share the authentication logic among multiple endpoints easily.
-See server logic for more details.
+See common server options for more details.